Replenishment Assessment Act

 Replenishment Assessment Rates

-Replenishment Assessment (RA) rates are reviewed annually; currently, the assessment is $8.00/acre-foot for agricultural and municipal-recreation uses (the maximum allowed under the Replenishment Assessment Act) and $460/acre-foot for all other uses.
+Replenishment Assessment (RA) rates are reviewed annually; currently, the assessment is $8.00/acre-foot for agricultural and municipal-recreation uses (the maximum allowed under the Replenishment Assessment Act) and $513/acre-foot for all other uses.

 Revenue from the RA helps ACWD offset its costs to replenish and maintain groundwater supplies for the benefit of the users of the groundwater basin.
-A 5.4% increase in the RA rate for uses other than municipal-recreation and agricultural was adopted by the Board of Directors on April 14, 2020.
-Effective July 1, 2020, the rate will change from $460 to $485 per acre-foot of groundwater extracted.
+A 2.6% increase in the RA rate for uses other than municipal-recreation and agricultural was adopted by the Board of Directors on April 12, 2022.
+Effective July 1, 2022, the rate changed from $500 to $513 per acre-foot of groundwater extracted.
 Only property owners with a well, well owners, and operators of wells (or other groundwater extraction facilities) within the ACWD-managed Niles Cone Groundwater Basin are affected by the increase.

 On April 12, 2022 the Board of Directors adopted Resolution No. 22-028, Levying a Replenishment Assessment and finding the Replenishment Assessment exempt from the California Environmental Quality Act (CEQA).
 Pursuant Governor Newsom's Executive Order N-54-20 and as a result of the threat of COVID-19, the Notice of Exemption has been posted to our website and submitted to the State Clearinghouse CEQAnet Web Portal.